 Step 1: Cut DIY Couch Foam Down to Size

-Once you have your couch frame built, cut your 4″ foam down to fit on the frame.
+Once you have your couch frame built (free building plans are found here), the first step is cutting down the seat cushions.
+To do this, I cut my 4″ foam down to fit on the frame.
 You can use scissors, or even a pocket knife and a straight edge.

-You will use standard pillows for the back, so no need to cut anything for the back 🙂
+I used standard bed pillows for the back, so no need to cut anything for the back 🙂

 Step 2: Cover Foam with Batting